• Home + Organization

 For my first time getting a lift and tint I looked for a professional salon with eyelash tinting services that had experience with sensitive skin.
 I’ve had allergic reactions in the past and didn’t want to deal with that around my eye area.
 They did a patch test which made me more comfortable.
 I’m not sure what they used for the dye but it was for professional use – a salon only brand.
 I told them I wanted a natural look but more bold lashes than my everyday.
 I was a little worried about side effects of the tint and perm on my sensitive eyes but they must use a pretty gentle formula because it didn’t really bother me much.

-What does a lash lift and tint look like?
+What does a lash lift and tint look like (lash lift with tint before and after)?

 Here are my no-makeup photos from before and after!